mgaimann/tera-pulse-automation/README.md

 	and inputs at wrong positions.

-- Install Python 2.7 and required package
+- Install Python 2.x (for `TPA32.py`) or Python 3.x (for `TPA33.py`) and required packages
-	TPA will not work with Python 3.x due to some commands such as "raw_input".

-  - Install the `serial` package for handling serial controllers
+  - Install the PySerial (`serial`) package for handling serial controllers
-  - Install the `pyautogui` package for automating keyboard and mouse controls
+  - Install the PyAutoGUI (`pyautogui`) package for automating keyboard and mouse controls
+  - Install the PyVISA (`visa`) package for measurement device control
+  - Install the Colorama (`colorama`) package for making ANSI escape character sequences work under Microsoft Windows
+  - Install `matplotlib` and `numpy` for data processing and visualization
   - The `msvcrt` package is required to access routines from the Microsoft VC++ runtime (there is no multiplatform solution available unfortunately).